Planning With the Environment in Mind

 Environmental Management and Monitoring Plan

-Since then, in consultation with Nature Groups, we have developed an Environmental Management and Monitoring Plan (EMMP) for Ulu Pandan East to guide the development works.
+Since then, in consultation with Nature Groups, we have developed an Environmental Management and Monitoring Plan (EMMP) to guide the development works at Ulu Pandan East.
 Mitigation measures will be undertaken to minimise any potential environmental impact.
+The Ulu Pandan EMMP, along with the updated versions, is available for reference below.

 Bukit Batok Hillside Park